Hprairie/tlib/README.md

 # Installation

-> WARNING: Currently requires Triton from source and torch 2.7.1
+> WARNING: Currently requires Triton from source and torch 2.7.1, waiting for Triton 3.4.0 wheels and then will create PyPi package.

 ```bash
 pip install -e .